 The issue was that one of the episodes featured her in blackface.
-The filmmakers found out about it, and fired her from the movie.
-The comedian conceded that she messed up and “didn’t fight” the firing, and also said that there were so many problematic moments from the Comedy Central show that “it’s brutal.”
-Be that as it may, she is appearing in the forthcoming Jennifer Lopez movie, Marry Me, which is scheduled for release in 2022, so her career goes on.
+The filmmakers found out about it and fired her from the movie.
+The comedian conceded that she messed up and “didn’t fight” the firing and also said that there were so many problematic moments from the Comedy Central show that “it’s brutal.”
+Be that as it may, she appears in the forthcoming Jennifer Lopez movie, Marry Me, which is scheduled for release in 2022, so her career goes on.

 10. Kathy Griffin

 Comedian Kathy Griffin is no stranger to getting canceled.
-She is banned from the television show The View, for example, but it was in 2017 that she really got in trouble, for posting a photo to social media of herself holding the bloody, disembodied head of former president Donald Trump.
+She is banned from the television show The View, for example.
+Still, in 2017, she really got in trouble for posting a photo to social media of herself holding the bloody, disembodied head of former president Donald Trump.
 CNN fired her from hosting its annual New Year’s Eve broadcast, her upcoming tour dates were canceled, and an advertisement that she made for toilet stool company Squatty Potty was pulled.

 11. Kevin Hart